leobudima/elogii-blog/content/delivery-speed-how-to-achieve-fast-fulfillment.md

 This delivery management software operates with two key components:

 * Dashboard - It gives managers and dispatchers total operational visibility and control
-* [Derlivery driver app](https://elogii.com/blog/how-to-choose-delivery-driver-app/) - It keeps track of the driver’s location in real-time via the GPS and geofencing capabilities of the device.
+* [Delivery driver app](https://elogii.com/blog/how-to-choose-delivery-driver-app/) - It keeps track of the driver’s location in real-time via the GPS and geofencing capabilities of the device.

 Tracking drivers efficiently leads to dynamic route planning, which results in fast delivery service.